How to Sear a Steak

 The verdict?
 I still like this method the best.

-It’s very simple and gives the results I want, which is a browned outside and a rare interior.
+It’s very simple and gives the results I want for perfect steak, browned outside with a rare interior.

 Next, lay your steaks out on a board and blot them dry with a paper towel: